amritsingh183/amritsingh183.github.io/_posts/2025-12-29-rust-semaphore.md

 Simple concept, profound implications.
 Tokio's semaphore maintains a pool of **permits**.
 Want to do something?
 Grab a permit.
 Done?
 Release it (or in Rust's case, just drop it—RAII handles the rest).

 Here's the beautiful part: **Tokio's semaphore is fair**.
 First come, first served.
 No cutting in line.
 If someone ahead of you is waiting for 3 permits and only 2 are available, you wait too—even if you only need 1.
-Democracy in action.[^2]
+Democracy in action.

 But here's where it gets interesting...